-Nodes in Azure Database for PostgreSQL – Hyperscale (Citus)
+Nodes and tables in Azure Database for PostgreSQL – Hyperscale (Citus)

 The Hyperscale (Citus) hosting type allows Azure Database for PostgreSQL servers (called nodes) to coordinate with one another in a "shared nothing" architecture.
 The nodes in a server group collectively hold more data and use more CPU cores than would be possible on a single server.
 The architecture also allows the database to scale by adding more nodes to the server group.